 Blood Sugar Levels Control

 Scientific evidence also suggests that eating almonds can help with managing blood sugar levels.
-For example, an individual with type 2 diabetes also happens to have low magnesium levels.
+For example, an individual with type 2 diabetes may also happen to have low magnesium levels.
 Magnesium deficiency makes it difficult to control blood sugar levels and has been linked to insulin resistance (7).

-Insulin resistance occurs when you have excess glucose in your blood that reduces your cells’ ability to absorb and use blood sugar for energy (8).
-It does not have any present symptoms until you develop diabetes (8).
+Insulin resistance occurs when you become resistant to the effects of insulin which reduces your cells’ ability to absorb and use blood sugar for energy (8).
+It generally does not present any symptoms until you develop diabetes (8).

-Insulin resistance threatens your health in several ways.
-First and foremost, it makes you produce more insulin, which causes high blood pressure, increased hunger, and weight gain (8).
-Luckily, eating almonds can help manage your blood sugar levels and reduce the risk of insulin resistance and associated weight gain.
+Other risk factors for insulin resistance include overweight or obesity, a sedentary lifestyle, high cholesterol and blood pressure, inadequate sleep, smoking, and alcohol consumption (8).
+Luckily, eating almonds can help manage your blood sugar levels and may reduce the risk of insulin resistance and associated weight gain.

 Increased Vitamin E Levels